Vietnam.vn - Nền tảng quảng bá Việt Nam

 Earlier, Chairman of the United Russia Party and Deputy Chairman of the Russian Federal Security Council Dmitry Medvedev sent condolences to the families and relatives of those killed by storm No. 3, and wished the victims a speedy recovery.

-In recent days, many countries and international organizations have sent letters, telegrams, messages of condolences, as well as direct and indirect support in terms of financial resources, equipment for accommodation, rescue, essential supplies, and experts for Vietnam to overcome the consequences of storm No. 3 as soon as possible.
+In recent days, many countries and international organizations have sent letters, telegrams, messages of condolences, as well as direct and indirect support with financial resources, equipment for accommodation, rescue, essential supplies, and experts for Vietnam to overcome the consequences of storm No. 3 as soon as possible.

 Some pictures of the aid reception ceremony: